-With high-profile organizations like McDonald’s, Chili’s, and Panera leading the way in testing out kiosk ordering options in select areas nationwide, one might see the correlation between job loss and a technology boon.
+With high-profile restaurant chains such as McDonald’s, Chili’s, and Panera leading the way in kiosk ordering, one might see the correlation between a technology boon and job loss.
 But the reality is much more complicated.

 At first glance, it seems like a no-brainer.
-If customers can simply order and pay through a touchscreen interface, why would restaurants need to retain that proportion of their employees whose main responsibility was taking orders?
+If customers can order and pay through a touchscreen interface, why would restaurants need to retain employees whose main responsibility is taking orders?

-The truth is, kiosk-ordering — at the bare minimum — requires staff size to remain relatively constant (even if the tasks those employees perform may be adjusted over time).
-Far from simply replacing human labor one-for-one, implementing ordering kiosks could actually require increased staff over time because of five key factors.
+The truth is, kiosk ordering — at the bare minimum — requires staff size to remain relatively constant (even if the tasks those employees perform may be adjusted over time).
+Instead of replacing humans, the addition of kiosks could actually require increased staff over time because of a few key factors.

-Electronic ordering via kiosk increases throughput, bringing more orders through your restaurant at a faster rate.
-This might require staff to be reallocated to accommodate the increased traffic, but your staff is still there.
+Electronic ordering via kiosk is likely to increase throughput, bringing more orders through your restaurant at a faster rate.
+This might require staff to be reallocated or even added to accommodate the increased traffic.

-And your back of house staff size (and equipment) would need to compensate for more orders per hour and in many cases, table service will then be required in order maintain a positive customer service experience.
+And your back-of-house staff size (and equipment) would need to compensate for more orders per hour and in many cases, table service will then be required in order to maintain a positive customer service experience.
 Like instituting apps and websites to replace the phone bank for delivery and take-out orders, kiosks merely increase efficiency and promote accuracy in order fulfillment.
 They don’t replace the human touchpoint most customers want at various points in their restaurant visit.

-Kiosks encourage customization in dining orders, and customization requires more focused attention and resources in the back of house.
-The more a customer diverges from the standard order, the more important it is to have staff on hand that can effectively manage that customization.
-And in the front of house, the server may indeed become more like a table runner, but is still responsible for resolving any customer service issues, like if the order was wrong.
+Kiosks encourage more customers to customize their orders, which requires more attention to detail and resources in the back-of-house.
+That’s because the more a customer diverges from the standard order, the more important it is to have staff that can effectively manage those changes.
+In the front-of-house, this could mean the server functions more like a table runner, but is still responsible for resolving any customer service issues, such as a mistake in the order.

-Far from being an expense, the additional labor required in this case is offset by an increase in profitability that add-on items (at .50, .75, $1.00 each) bring to your top line.
-In fact, kiosks can arguably be superior to live workers in suggesting add-ons without appearing to oversell.
-Without the social pressure of a standard order and the kiosk offering customers the illusion of privacy, electronic ordering can prove out to drive up spend significantly by comparison to face-to-face ordering.
-This classifies the kiosk as a money-making device, not a money-saving one, for one’s business.
+Any additional labor required should be offset by an increase in profitability that add-on items will bring to your top line.
+In fact, kiosks can arguably be superior to live workers in suggesting additional toppings or items without appearing to oversell.
+By removing the social pressure of customizing an order with a human, the kiosk offers customers a degree of privacy while in many cases increasing their spend.
+In essence, the kiosk becomes a money-making device, not a money-saving one, for one’s business.

-Kiosks also promote accessibility by being a better option for those with hearing or speech disabilities, those who do not speak English fluently, or persons who experience social anxiety.
-Suddenly, these guests have a method of ordering that is intuitive, text-based, and can adapt to the needs of the user.
-This can lead to more opportunities for your restaurant as a whole to service underserved communities without additional training or accommodation.
+Kiosks can often be a better option for people with hearing or speech disabilities, who do not speak English fluently, or experience social anxiety.
+When done right, ordering by kiosk is intuitive, text-based, and adaptable to a user’s needs.
+This can lead to more opportunities for your restaurant to service underserved communities without the need for additional training or accommodations.

-Ultimately, implementation will be slow.
-Kiosks and other automation techniques are an enormous expense with projected revenue increases, but no actual widespread statistical data.
-Restaurants are going to be conservative in how they roll them out, with even the largest national brands spearheading a market at a time for testing.
-That leaves little wiggle-room for widespread downsizing, but lots of opportunity for transitioning employees from one series of tasks to another to enhance overall productivity.
+Ultimately, switching to a kiosk-based ordering system will take time.
+Kiosks and other automation techniques are a significant added expense with projected revenue increases, but no actual widespread statistical data.
+Restaurants are likely going to be conservative in rolling them out, which leaves little wiggle room for widespread employee downsizing, but lots of opportunity for transitioning workers from one series of tasks to another to enhance overall productivity.

 Still, kiosks aren’t the only form of automation on the horizon for the limited service and casual segments of the restaurant industry.
-In all likelihood, the positions hourly workers may lose probably won’t involve the front or back of house at all, but will figure in on the road — as delivery drivers.
+In all likelihood, the positions hourly workers may lose probably won’t impact the front- or back-of-house at all, but rather delivery drivers.

-Programmable drones in civilian areas are no longer a “what if” of some future state.
-They are decidedly on their way to being a reality, although not without some questions remaining regarding their full scale viability.
+Programmable drones in civilian areas are no longer a “what if” but “when.”
+They are decidedly on their way to becoming a day-to-day delivery reality, although not without some questions remaining regarding their full-scale viability.

 Self-driving Cars and Trucks

-Drones are not the only unmanned craft that risk replacing human capital in the workplace.
-Self-driving cars may still be in development for personal use, but Budweiser has already piloted this development on American soil with an October test run through Colorado of a self-driving truck, delivering 2,000 cases of beer without incident or accident.
-For this test run, a driver was on hand in case of emergency, but never once had to take control of the vehicle during the entire 120-mile journey.
+Drones are not the only unmanned craft that could pose a threat to jobs.
+Self-driving cars may still be in development for personal use, but Budweiser has already piloted this development on American soil with a test run of a self-driving truck through Colorado, delivering 2,000 cases of beer without incident or accident.
+While a driver was on hand in case of emergency, never once did they have to take control of the vehicle during the entire 120-mile journey.

 What does this mean for the trucking industry?
 Perhaps a downsizing — not a full dismissal — of human drivers, limiting their scope to in-town driving, loading, and unloading.
 The bulk of interstate driving can then be left to computer.
 And believe it or not, unless legislators seek to address the legality of self-driving vehicles, there is no current impediment to their use for either personal or commercial purposes.

-No matter what the future holds in terms of automation for the restaurant industry, one thing is absolutely certain: customer service is key to ensuring those most valuable return visits.
-Whatever combination of employee commitment and technological innovation can have the greatest effect on that factor will be the one that rises to the top in the coming years.
+No matter what the future holds in terms of automation for the restaurant industry, one thing is absolutely certain: customer service is still the key to ensuring those valuable return visits.